 Have you ever wanted to turn your phone off and be unreachable?
 Listen in as we talk about the habits we all have around their phones and how in the moment you can be when your phone is off.
 Aggie speaks about not paying attention when texting someone back and giving them the wrong information, not remembering events that are texted to her, and maybe trying to add the events to her calendar consistently.

 This is our monthly Q & A session with guests Brendan Mahan and Will Curb.
 We are taking questions from you the listener about situations that you want to talk

 Welcome to the second mastermind session of ADHD reWired.
 Will Curb is in the hot seat this episode discussing his podcast with Roxy, Tina, Aggie, and of course, Eric.
 A

 This episode of ADHD reWired is one of two mastermind sessions that will be released this month.
 Tena is in the hot seat this episode talking about emotional dysregulation with

 Today’s episode is our monthly Q & A session with guests Brendan Mahan and Will Curb.
 We are taking questions from you the listener about situations that you want to

 ADHD reWired is the show designed for those of us who have really good intentions, but slightly wandering attention.

-As a psychotherapist and coach in private practice, Eric Tivers has the unique perspective of being both a clinician who specializes in ADHD and an adult who has it.
+As a psychotherapist turned coach in private practice, Eric Tivers has the unique perspective of being both a trained clinician who specializes in ADHD and an adult who has it.
 Eric talks openly about his own ADHD and shares with listeners the strategies he’s learned to be successful as well as the areas that continue to be challenging.
 Starting with episode 16, Eric begins talking with listeners, coaches and other therapists.